-According to a study medicinal importance of honey has been documented in the world's oldest medical literature, and since the ancient times, it has been known to possess antimicrobial property as well as wound-healing activity.
+According to a study medicinal importance of honey has been documented in the world's oldest medical literature, and since ancient times, it has been known to possess antimicrobial properties as well as wound-healing activity.

 The Vikings may have had one secret to their strength and longevity in the ancient world: mead.
 The sweet drink created from honey may have billions of antibacterial microbes which help stave off infections and boost immunity.

 The healing property of honey is due to the fact that it offers antibacterial activity, maintains a moist wound condition, and its high viscosity helps to provide a protective barrier to prevent infection.

 It remains unknown how humans discovered the sweet and healing properties of honey

 The earliest archaeological evidence for mead-making dates back to the 7th century BC in China.
 But some experts think people have been getting inebriated off honey for far longer.
 "I personally believe humans have known how to ferment honey since they left Africa," said mead and honey winemaker Ken Schramm.

 Medicinal importance of honey has been documented in the world's oldest medical literature, and since the ancient times.

 Scientists think our ancestors discovered mead accidentally, when tasting naturally fermented honey in beehives, or by adding honey to rotten fruit as a preservative.